Igalia/vkrunner/README.md

 Sets the number of control points for tessellation patches in subsequent draw calls.
 Defaults to 3.

+> topology, primitiveRestartEnable, patchControlPoints,
+> depthClampEnable, rasterizerDiscardEnable, polygonMode, cullMode,
+> frontFace, depthBiasEnable, depthBiasConstantFactor, depthBiasClamp,
+> depthBiasSlopeFactor, lineWidth, logicOpEnable, logicOp,
+> blendEnable, srcColorBlendFactor, dstColorBlendFactor, colorBlendOp,
+> srcAlphaBlendFactor, dstAlphaBlendFactor, alphaBlendOp,
+> colorWriteMask

+These properties can be set on a pipeline by specifying their name followed by a value in the test section.
+This will affect subsequent draw calls.
+If multiple draw calls are issued with different values for these properties then a separate pipeline will be created for each set of state.
+See the `properties.shader_test` example for details.

-Take a look in the examples directory for examples.
+Take a look in the examples directory for more examples.

 ## [require] section